w3c/web-roadmaps/README.md

 * `title`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `title` property should be set to the title of the specification
 * `edDraft`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), or when these APIs do not know the URL of the Editor's Draft for the specification, the `edDraft` property should contain the URL of the Editor's Draft of the specification.
 * `wgs`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `wgs` property should be an array of objects describing the groups that are producing the spec; each such object should have a `url` property with a link to the group's home page, and a `label` property with the name of the group.
+* `publisher`: the organization that published the specification.
+The framework automatically computes the publisher for W3C, WHATWG, and IETF specifications.

 Here is an example of a JSON file that describes the "Intersection Observer" specification:
 ```json